jsr6720/jsr6720.github.io/_posts/2026-01-21-ai-wrapped-my-setup-for-programming.md

 toc: true
 ---

 *This is Part 2 of 5 of my [2025 AI Wrapped]({% post_url 2026-01-21-ai-wrapped-series %}) series.
-This post covers my actual development environment setup—the specific tools and workflows I use daily to ship production software with nearly 100% AI generated code.*
+This post covers my actual development environment setup—the specific tools and workflows I use daily to ship production software with nearly 100% AI-generated code.*

 When I “sit down to get work done,” I open Cursor[^cursor] and two or three CLI sessions (Claude Code and Codex) for concurrent prompting, and the app locally.
 The rule of 7±2 applies here.
 Any more than this melts my brain; there’s a cognitive limit to how many threads I can keep straight in my mind.

 Claude Code Sonnet 4.5 and OpenAI Codex 5.1 are the first AI programming tools that have made me think, **“Even if this is as good as it gets, it’s good enough.”**[^models]

-After 3-4 hours of intense [vibe-engineering]( https://simonwillison.net/2025/Oct/7/vibe-engineering/), I’ll trigger the dreaded warnings: `Heads up, you’ve used over 90% of your 5hr limit` followed almost immediately with `Credit Balance too low—Add Funds.`[^plans]
+After 3-4 hours of intense [vibe-engineering](https://simonwillison.net/2025/Oct/7/vibe-engineering/), I’ll trigger the dreaded warnings: `Heads up, you’ve used over 90% of your 5hr limit` followed almost immediately with `Credit Balance too low—Add Funds`.[^plans]

-With this multiple-agent setup, I can have one agent focused on adding an endpoint while another builds the corresponding front end change, and a third updates documentation—all while I chat with Claude/GPT about next steps in another tab.
+With this multiple-agent setup, I can have one agent focused on adding an endpoint while another builds the corresponding front end change and a third updates documentation—all while I chat with Claude/GPT about next steps in another tab.
 Multitasking multiple facets of the same work with AI does not seem to trigger the same “cognitive reset” as context-switching to another body of work.

 When I was a frontline software engineer, I never wanted to leave my IntelliJ IDE.
 In my mind, code was the law; leaving the IDE broke my flow state.
 Now, I only review files in the IDE when I need to look at a specific file or configure something for the project.